TunahanIbis/Object-Oriented-Programming/Object-Oriented-Programming - PatikaCourse/Worksheet 1/Worksheet1README.md

 * Every employee works in an office.
 <br>

-** Draw the Class diagram depicting this system. **
+<b>Draw the Class diagram depicting this system.</b>
 <br>
-* Note: There is no need to specify the attributes and behaviors of the classes. *
+<i>Note: There is no need to specify the attributes and behaviors of the classes.</i>